isi-nlp/isi_darma/darma_chat/README.md

 1. Run `pip install -e .`
     > This installs  mephisto, parlai etc

-1. check either of `darma_chat -h` or `python -m darma_chat -h` works.
+1. check either of `darma-chat -h` or `python -m darma_chat -h` works.
 If they dont work, the previous step has failed, go and fix it

 1. Configure Mephisto
     ```bash